You know everyone thinks we’re fools, right?

 In other words, if your goal is to make money, your blog is a lead generation mechanism.
 It also nurtures those leads until they are ready to purchase.

 “But Jon,” you say.
 “This sounds too corporate.
-I just want to make a few bucks on the side teaching people what I know.”
+I just want an easy way to make money online.”

 Don’t start a blog.
 In my opinion, it’s a terrible way to make a few bucks on the side.